hsump1996/Fantasy-NBA-Management/README.md

 ## User Stories or Use Cases

-(___TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://www.mongodb.com/download-center?jmp=docs&_ga=1.47552679.1838903181.1489282706#previous)_)

-1. as non-registered user, I can register a new account with the site
+1. As non-registered user, I can register a new account with the site
-2. as a user, I can log in to the site
+2. As a user, I can log in to the site
-3. as a user, I can create a new grocery list
+3. As a user, I can create a new team
-4. as a user, I can view all of the grocery lists I've created in a single list
+4. As a user, I can view all of the information regarding the team
-5. as a user, I can add items to an existing grocery list
+5. As a user, I can view the roster(players) of the team
-6. as a user, I can cross off items in an existing grocery list
+6. As a user, I can add players to the roster

 ## Research Topics

-(___TODO__: the research topics that you're planning on working on along with their point values... and the total points of research topics listed_)

 * (5 points) Integrate user authentication
     * I'm going to be using passport for user authentication
-    * And account has been made for testing; I'll email you the password
-    * see <code>cs.nyu.edu/~jversoza/ait-final/register</code> for register page
-    * see <code>cs.nyu.edu/~jversoza/ait-final/login</code> for login page
-* (4 points) Perform client side form validation using a JavaScript library
+    * Will be setting up username and password with passport
+* (2 points) Use a CSS framework throughout your site, use a reasonable of customization of the framework (don't just use stock Bootstrap - minimally configure a theme):
+    * I'm going to be using Bootstrap
-    * see <code>cs.nyu.edu/~jversoza/ait-final/my-form</code>
+    * Bootstrap
-    * if you put in a number that's greater than 5, an error message will appear in the dom
+    * Create a specific theme for the entire pages
-* (5 points) vue.js
+* (3 points) Unit testing with JavaScript
-    * used vue.js as the frontend framework; it's a challenging library to learn, so I've assigned it 5 points
+    * I'm going to be using Mocha to set up unit test
+    * Link to testing code in repository will be added
+    * Will be testing for variety of things (Login, Register, Authentication, etc)

-10 points total out of 8 required points (___TODO__: addtional points will __not__ count for extra credit_)
+10 points total out of 8 required points

 ## [Link to Initial Main Project File](app.js)